Newtonian fluid: For anisotropic fluids

 More generally, in a non-isotropic Newtonian fluid, the coefficient $\mu$ that relates internal friction stresses to the spatial derivatives of the velocity field is replaced by a nine-element viscous stress tensor $\mu_{ij}$.

 There is general formula for friction force in a liquid: The vector differential of friction force is equal the viscosity tensor increased on vector product differential of the area vector of adjoining a liquid layers and rotor of velocity:

 where $\mu _ {ij}$ is the viscosity tensor.
 The diagonal components of viscosity tensor is molecular viscosity of a liquid, and not diagonal components – turbulence eddy viscosity.

-Newtonian law of viscosity
+Newton's law of viscosity

-The following equation illustrates the relation between shear rate and shear stress:
+The following equation illustrates the relation between shear rate and shear stress for a fluid with laminar flow only in the direction x: